openscope/openscope/documentation/airport-format.md

     }
   ],
   "sids": {   // contains all SIDs available at this airport
+    "OFFSH9": { // (req) must match ICAO identifier
       "icao": "OFFSH9",           // (req) ICAO identifier for SID (this is NOT the full name, always 2-6 characters) "name": "Offshore Nine" ,   // (req) Name of SID as it would be said aloud (it is used by speech synthesis to pronounce "OFFSH9")
       "suffix": {"1L":"", "1R":"", "28L":"", "28R":""},   // (optional) defines suffixes to SID name based on runway (eg '2C' for 'EKERN 2C').
                                                           // Common for European-style SIDs.
 If not needed (like in USA), leave this part out.
       "rwy": {  // (req) ALL runways usable on this SID must be listed below.
 If a runway isn't listed, aircraft departing
                 // that runway will need to be re-assigned a different SID or runway (this is realistic and intended).
           "1L" : [["SEPDY", "A19+"], "ZUPAX"],  // Each runway for which this SID is valid must be listed here.
 The value assigned to each runway is an array
           "1R" : [["SEPDY", "A19+"], "ZUPAX"],  // of fixes, entered as strings.
 As shown, you may also enter an array containing the fix name and restrictions
           "28L": [["SENZY", "A25+"], "ZUPAX"],  // at that fix, separated by a pipe symbol ('|').
 For example, see the following: ["FIXNAME", "A50-|S220+"].
 In
           "28R": [["SENZY", "A25+"], "ZUPAX"]   // that example, restrictions of Altitude 5,000' or lower, and Speed 220kts or higher would be placed on that fix.
         },
       "body": ["EUGEN", "SHOEY"],   // (optional) If there is a very long series of fixes in a SID, it may be
                                     // helpful to put some of it here, while all segments follow the same path.
       "transitions": {    // (optional) Defines transitions for a given SID.
 Common for FAA-style (USA) SIDs.
 If not needed (like in Europe), leave this part out.
           "SNS": ["SNS"], // defines the "OFFSH9.SNS" transition as being a single fix, "SNS".
 Is often a list instead.
-          "BSR": ["BSR"], // Note that this connects to the end of previous sections, so an example route: SEPDY->ZUPAX->EUGEN->SHOEY->BSR
+          "BSR": ["BSR"]  // Note that this connects to the end of previous sections, so an example route: SEPDY->ZUPAX->EUGEN->SHOEY->BSR
-          "SHOEY": []     // Even empty transitions are allowable },
+      },
       "draw": [["SEPDY","ZUPAX"], ["SENZY","ZUPAX","EUGEN","SHOEY*"], ["SHOEY","SNS*"], ["SHOEY","BSR*"]]
         // (req) This "draw" section is what defines how the SID is to be drawn on the scope in blue.